How much can I save on energy bills with double-glazed windows?

 What sits between the panes of double glazing?

-There are two layers of glass in double glazing (and three in triple glazing) with a gap of approximately 20mm between them.
-Energy-efficient aluminium and UPVC windows use gases like argon, xenon and krypton, the last of which has nothing to do with Superman!
+There are two layers of glass in double glazing (and three in triple-glazed windows) with a gap of approximately 20mm between them.
+Energy-efficient aluminium and UPVC windows utilise gases such as argon, xenon, and krypton, the last of which has nothing to do with Superman.
 These gases sit between the individual panes of glass and keep homes warmer during winter.

 The same gases in double-glazed windows also keep homes and conservatories cooler during the spring and summer months.